-Number of Number of Persons Bedrooms Minimum Maximum
+Number of Number of Number of Persons

+Bedrooms Persons Minimum Maximum

+1 1 2

+2 2 4

+3 3 6

+4 4 8

-- 5. For the purpose of determining unit size at move-in, Management will count all full-time members of the Applicant Household listed on the Pre-Application Form (or in the case of a Prior Resident, on a Re-Admission Form), including any Live-In Aides and all children expected to reside in the unit (including those whom an adult in the household is adopting or acquiring legal guardianship of, who are temporarily absent due to placement in foster care or who are away at school, or who will be born to pregnant women in the household). - 6.
+- 5. For the purpose of determining unit size at move-in, Management will count all full-time members of the Applicant Household listed on the Pre- Application Form (or in the case of a prior resident, on a Re-Admission Form), including any Live-In Aides and all children expected to reside in the unit (including those whom an adult in the household is adopting or acquiring legal guardianship of, who are temporarily absent due to placement in foster care or who are away at school, or who will be born to pregnant women in the household). - 6.
 If an Applicant Household qualifies for more than one unit size based on the number of persons in the Household, the Household may elect to have unrelated persons or persons of different generations or of the opposite sex share a bedroom to qualify for a unit with the lower number of bedrooms.
-The Household may elect (a) to be placed on the portion of the Waiting List for units with the lower number of bedrooms only; (b) to be placed on the portion of the Waiting List for units with the higher number of bedrooms only; or (c) to be placed on both such portions of the Waiting List.
-If an Applicant Household chooses to be placed on both such portions of the Waiting List, rejection of a unit due to preference for a unit of the other size shall not be considered rejection for Substantial Cause.

-7. When a family is actually offered a unit, if it no longer qualifies for the unit size where it was sublisted, it will be moved to the appropriate sublist, retaining its preferences and date and time of application.
-This may mean that the family may have to wait longer for a unit offer.
+The Household may elect - a. to be placed on the portion of the Waiting List for units with the lower number of bedrooms only; - b. to be placed on the portion of the Waiting List for units with the higher number of bedrooms only; or - c. to be placed on both such portions of the Waiting List.
+If an Applicant Household chooses to be placed on both such portions of the Waiting List, rejection of a unit due to preference for a unit of the other size shall not be considered rejection for Substantial Cause. - 7.
+When a family is actually offered a unit, if it no longer qualifies for the unit size where it was sublisted, it will be moved to the appropriate sublist, retaining its preferences and date and time of application.
+This may mean that the family may have to wait longer for a unit offer. - 8.
 A household approved for an additional bedroom(s) due to a household member's disability (for any reason) must certify annually that the need for the additional bedroom(s) continues to exist.

-Live-In Aides.
+B. Live-In Aides

-A Family may include a live-in aide provided that such live-in aide: Is 18 (eighteen) years of age or older.
+A Family may include a live-in aide provided that such live-in aide:

+1. Is 18 (eighteen) years of age or older.
-Is determined by AMHA to be essential to the care and well being of an elderly person, a near-elderly person, or a person with disabilities,

-Is not obligated for the support of the person(s), and
+- 2. Is determined by AMHA to be essential to the care and well-being of an elderly person, a near-elderly person, or a person with disabilities, - 3.
+Is not obligated for the support of the person(s), and - 4.
 Would not be living in the unit except to provide care for the person(s).

-The live-in aide will be subject to AMHA's background screening criteria and must Page | 29 annually certify proof of continued residence in the unit.
+The live-in aide will be subject to AMHA's background screening criteria and must annually certify proof of continued residence in the unit.
 The household will be subject to annual re-certification of the continued disability/need for the live-in aide for those that were not certified with a permanent disability.

-A live-in aide is not considered to be an assisted family member and has no rights or benefits under the program:
+A live-in aide is not considered to be an assisted family member and has no rights or benefits under the program.